Matt Kemp: Colorado Rockies (2020)

+Post-playing career

+On February 26, 2024, Kemp was hired by the Dodgers to serve in an advisory role.
+Later that year in August, Kemp officially announced his retirement.

 Nickname

 Kemp's nickname is "The Bison."
 During the second major league game of Kemp's career, on May 29, 2006, he stole second base in the fourth inning, after which Atlanta Braves television announcer Don Sutton said he looked "like a big buffalo running around the bases."
 The observation was appropriate due to Kemp's imposing size – the Dodgers' roster listed him at 6' 4" tall and 225 pounds – and surprisingly fast foot-speed.
 The word "buffalo" was modified to "bison", by the commenter D4P on Jon Weisman's Dodgers blog, Dodger Thoughts, as it is a more proper term for the North American mammal to which the moniker refers.
 It wasn't until the next day when the starting lineup did not include Kemp that baseball writer Eric Enders, also commenting in Dodger Thoughts added the capitalized article in front of the animal, completing the nickname, writing "So much for looking forward to watching The Bison tonight."

 The nickname also refers to Kemp's Oklahoma roots.
 The bison is the official state animal of Oklahoma.